Backdated Carer Support Payment

 Social Security Scotland may be able to backdate your Carer Support Payment for more than 13 weeks even if you do not apply within 13 weeks of the person you care for being awarded their disability benefit.

-You’d need to apply for Carer Support Payment by 22 September 2024 and meet at least one of these criteria:
+You’d need to have applied for Carer Support Payment by 22 September 2024 and met at least one of these criteria:

 If this applies to you, you may be able to backdate your Carer Support Payment as far back as 19 November 2023.
-To do this, you need to apply for Carer Support Payment by 22 September 2024.
+To do this, you'd need to have applied for Carer Support Payment by 22 September 2024.
 That's 13 weeks after Carer Support Payment was introduced into your area.
-If you apply after this, you may be able to backdate your payment to 19 November 2023 if you have a good reason for not applying before 22 September 2024.
+If you apply after this date, you may be able to backdate your payment to 19 November 2023 if you have a good reason for not applying by 22 September 2024.

 If you live in Aberdeen City, Aberdeenshire, East Ayrshire, North Ayrshire, South Ayrshire, Fife or Moray